7 Tables

 7.9.4 Slicers

-A slicer is an object in Excel with which you can also filter your data.
-It shows all possible values from a selected column and each value is displayed as a button in the slicer.
-Working with a slicer is faster than previous filter possibilities and you immediately see what is being filtered.
+A slicer is an Excel object that you can use to filter data.
+It displays all the unique values from a selected column, with each value as a button.
+Slicers are faster to use than traditional filters, and they provide immediate visual feedback on what is being filtered.

 Task 7.11